polserver/vscode-escript/README.md

 If the EScript Language Server crashes, it can be restarted by reloading the window (Command Palette > Developer: Reload Window).

+If you have excessively high memory usage (>400MB), this may be caused by the use of the Workspace Cache for finding references across the entire workspace.
+This feature can be disabled via setting the extension option `escript.disableWorkspaceReferences` to `true`.

 If you've found a bug in this extension, please file it at https://github.com/polserver/vscode-escript/issues.